bradwyatt/Fish-Food/README.md

 # Fish Food
-Created in Python, Fish Food is a similar game to Feeding Frenzy, where as the player eats smaller fish, their score increases and their fish grows larger.
+Fish Food is a similar game to Feeding Frenzy, where as the player eats smaller fish, their score increases and their fish grows larger.

 Enemies:
-Jellyfish slow your fish down
+- Jellyfish slow your fish down
-Snakes shrink your fish
+- Snakes shrink your fish
-Sharks eat your fish.
+- Sharks eat your fish.
 Game over.

 ## Demo
 <p align="center">